 Date of Termination.
-The tables assume that any triggering event (e.g., termination, resignation, Change in Control, death or disability) took place on December 31, 2022, with base salaries in effect at the end of the 2022 fiscal year being used for purposes of any severance payout calculations.
+The table assumes that any triggering event (e.g., termination, resignation, Change in Control, death or disability) took place on December 31, 2023, with base salaries in effect at the end of the 2023 fiscal year being used for purposes of any severance payout calculations.
+However, as noted under "Employment Agreements," this table reflects the higher compensation and benefits to which Messrs.
+Keeton and Gopalswamy would be entitled under their current employment agreements, which were executed prior to the filing of this proxy statement, had those been in place as of December 31, 2023.